Are you looking for fun things to do in Vernal, Utah? Wait. Maybe you have never heard of Vernal, Utah?

 We loved seeing all the dinosaur paintings around town.
 We had fun playing around and posing in front of the Murals.

+It is also referred to as Vernal's Dinosaur Museum.
 The dinosaur museum is one of the top things to do in Vernal!

 Hours and Admission